D.C. signals commitment to new jail amid ongoing trouble at aging facility

 In the budget proposal, Bowser allocated $500,000 for designing the annex in the upcoming fiscal year and projected that construction would begin in December 2023.
 The most significant funding for construction-related costs, however, is not allocated until fiscal 2026.

 D.C.
-Council member Charles Allen (D-Ward 6), who chairs the council’s judiciary committee and serves on the Jails and Justice task force, praised Bowser for the “important symbolic and real investment.”
+Council member Charles Allen (D-Ward 6), who chairs the council’s judiciary committee and serves on the jails and justice task force, praised Bowser for the “important symbolic and real investment.”
 He recognized that the planning process would take time and said he would “love to see if there are ways to move” up the timeline of construction.

 At a budget oversight hearing last week, Emily Tatro, the deputy director of the Council for Court Excellence, which facilitated the task force, pressed city leadership to commit to completing the entirety of the task force’s proposal.
 In addition to building a nontraditional main facility, the proposal calls for accommodations to drastically reduce the population of incarcerated people and transfer those serving felony convictions in Bureau of Prisons custody back to the District.